Working with Clips in PostScript | .NET

 A clipping path in .NET can be assigned in three ways:

-At this moment Aspose.Page for .NET library offers only the first way of clipping.
+At this moment Aspose.Page for .NET library offers the first and the second ways of clipping.
 In the example below we obtain a circle System.Drawing.Drawing2D.GraphicsPath from a rectangle as a clipping path and cut off a blue-filled rectangle in the same graphics state.

 In order to add a clip to the new PsDocument with Aspose.Page for .NET library in this example we do the following steps: